The End Of The F***ing World Season 2 – A Mesmerising Finish

 Honestly, we’re lucky we even got a second season.
 Despite how heartbreaking it was to spend the years-long break between seasons thinking that James was dead, it still delivered a full story.
 It left us able to finish it off with our own imaginations, no matter what route we took.
 Season 2 similarly wraps up the storylines, with less need to know what happens next.
 And so, it’s even more unlikely that we’ll ever see a third season.
 And even though this is my #1 show from the past few years, I don’t think I need more.
 So, goodbye to James and Alyssa, and may they forever live on in their own little dark romance.

-Season 2 of The End of the F***ing World is available for streaming on Netflix now.
+Season 2 of The End of the F***ing World is available on Netflix and is the next great contender in The Streaming Wars.
 It’s 8 short episodes and moves quickly enough to finish in one sitting.
 So, readers, have you finished it yet?
 Let us know what you think, and whether or not you think a third season is necessary!

 Featured image via Channel 4.